rokmohar/alexa-assistant/readme.md

 2. Device location.
 If you have a Home address set in your google account then it will use that as a default
 4. Playing music, news, or podcasts is not yet supported.

+**Known issues:-**

+1. If you link the skill to your account and then re-enable it then the skill might keep asking for you to re-link every hour.
+You can resolve this by going to this page and removing the Alex Skill https://myaccount.google.com/permissions?pli=1.
+You should then be able to relink the skill permanently.

+2. You will need to give Google Assistant access to the following features on your Google account.
+If you do not give access to these then the skill will not work (This is a Google policy not mine).
+If you are concerned then you could use a new google account just for this skill and not login using this account elesewhere

+    1. Web & App Activity
+    2. Location History
+    3. Device Information
+    4. Voice & Audio Activity

+3. Unless you already have a Google Home, you will not be able to use the Google Home app which is required for some apps and functions.
+4. Shopping list are supported - you will need to use the Google Express to see them, or if you are not in the US or don't want to use the app then you can access the shopping list here:- https://www.google.com/express/shoppinglist/

-### PRVIVACY WARNING.
+### PRIVACY WARNING.
 IN ORDER FOR THIS SKILL TO WORK THE LAST RESPONSE FROM GOOGLE MUST BE MADE AVAILABLE AS A PUBLICLY ACCESSIBLE MP3 FILE.
 THIS IS STORED IN AN AWS S3 BUCKET UNDER YOUR CONTROL AND IT IS RECOMMENDED THAT THIS BUCKET IS GIVEN A RANDOMISED NAME TO MINIMISE THE CHANCES OF SOMEONE STUMBLING ON IT.
 IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!!!

 ## Setup